pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ```

-See Publish docs.

 ### Run the app

-Build and run your project, then use the bound input to publish and observe messages in the log.
+- Launch the project, play in editor, press P to publish, and observe the Output Log.

+#### Cross-platform testing

+- Test on multiple platforms to verify real-time behavior.

 ## Complete example

 - PubNubGameInstance.h

 ```
 // PubNubGameInstance.h
 #pragma once